csev/dj4e-samples/README.md

 http://samples.dj4e.com

-To set this up, simply check it out into some folder
+To set this up, go into your virtual environment if needed, and then check this out into some folder:

     cd ...wherever...
     git clone https://github.com/csev/dj4e-samples.git
+    cd dj4e-samples
+    pip3 install -r requirements.txt
+    python3 manage.py migrate
+    python3 manage.py runscript gview_load
+    python3 manage.py runscript many_load

 These samples may be updated from time to tims so you might want to get updates using `git pull`.
 Also if there are bugs, you are welcome to submit